Browser Fingerprinting Explained: See Yours and Every Signal Websites Use to Track You

 Each individual signal is low-entropy on its own.
 Combined, they push the fingerprint close to unique.

-A script creates an invisible <canvas> element, draws a test image — usually a line of text, a few shapes, sometimes a gradient or a shadow — and then reads the canvas back as a pixel array.
+A script creates the canvas, draws a test image (usually a line of text, a few shapes, sometimes a gradient or a shadow), and then reads the canvas back as a pixel array.
 The resulting pixels depend on your GPU model, your graphics driver, your font rendering stack, the OS-level subpixel smoothing, and the browser’s compositor.
 Tiny differences in any of those produce tiny differences in the output.
 Hash the pixels and you get an identifier that is nearly unique per device.

 The differences are invisible to the human eye.
 Two computers can render the same canvas command and produce images that look identical, but the hash values will differ by several bytes.
 The Tor Project has called canvas “the single largest fingerprinting threat browsers face today.”